TheUnlocked/exclaim/README.md

 Because of the ability of Exclaim! to import JavaScript modules, it may make sense in some cases to use Exclaim! to implement simpler features while implementing more complex and specialized features by hand in JavaScript.

+It is also possible to integrate with Exclaim! runtimes without using the Exclaim! language.
+Some developers may find this preferable to using the language and to writing boilerplate by hand.
+However, keep in mind that some parts of the Exclaim! runtime API are designed under the assumption that the runner will handle certain tasks on its own (e.g. command argument parsing) and that certain features will notify the runtime when they are invoked (e.g. setting a `temp` or `data` variable).
+Before considering this approach, developers should first familiarize themselves with how the Exclaim! language and runtime communicate normally.

 ## How to use

 ### Things you need before you start